aymanbazyan/StoreFlow-Project-Documentation/docs/03-Manage/01-Open the Admin panel.md

-# Admin panel
+# Open the Admin panel

 ---

-After setting your admin account in [Admin account section](/docs/02-Setup/04-Admin%20account.md), can click on your account in the header, and you'll see the `Admin dashboard` button.
+After setting your admin account in [Admin account section](/docs/Setup/Admin-account), can click on your account in the header, and you'll see the `Admin dashboard` button.

 :::warning
 If you ran the `make admin` command from before, and you can't see the dashboard button, then try to logout and login again.